Caesarsyning/Chinese-Community-App/README.md

     git clone <repository-url>
     ```

-2. Install the necessary dependencies:
+2. Build and run the Docker containers:

     ```bash
+    docker-compose up --build
+    ```

+   This will start the Django application and the MySQL database inside Docker containers.

+3. Run database migrations:

+    ```bash
+    docker-compose exec web python manage.py migrate
+    ```

+4. Access the development server:

+    Open your browser and navigate to `http://localhost:8000`.

+### Manual Setup (Without Docker)

+1. Install the necessary dependencies:

+    ```bash
     pip install -r requirements.txt
     ```

-3. Set up the database:
+2. Set up the MySQL database:

+    Make sure you have MySQL installed and running.
+Update your `settings.py` to configure the database settings for MySQL.

+3. Run database migrations:

     ```bash
     python manage.py migrate